-Augmented by automation and AI, mobility is changing gear.
+Augmented mobility by automation and AI, transportation is changing gears.
 So should you.

-The most comprehensive analysis of the move from transportation to mobility
+The most comprehensive analysis of the move from transportation to augmented mobility

 Providing a single transport service such as car rental is not good any more.
 Customers are asking for an end-to-end, smartphone-enabled customer experience that combines all transport modes into a seamless mobility service.
 Even Uber is now asking to include Transport for London bus and metro data in its app!
 Travel is moving from operator-centric transportation to user-centric mobility.

 We believe that transport stakeholders cannot afford to use the same old mono-mode approaches and forecasts to make their future multi-billion dollar investment decisions.

 This is why PTOLEMUS wrote this report, the first to take a user-centric view on mobility and quantify the complete land mobility market worldwide!

 In doing so, it also evaluates the impact of mobility on the key stakeholders‘.
 For example, will ride hailing kill the taxi industry or will e-scooters replace ride hailing?

 The tour de force of this research comes from its ability to synthesise and quantify the combined impact of 12 simultaneous trends on 18 transport modes and 16 different categories of mobility stakeholders, from cities to automotive OEMs.

 The first quantified analysis of 18 transport modes worldwide

 In this completely new report, you will find: